Connect with OnchainID

 An OnchainID allows to login to a website using your Identity as it is possible with Social Providers.

 When an user attempt to login, the server generates a challenge to be signed using a wallet linked to the Identity.
-The server has the possibility to request access to some Information and Claims about the Identity.
+The server can request access to some Information and Claims about the Identity.

 The following process explains the authentication flow for Connect with Identity.
 To summarize, a website requests access to certain set of information, and allows the connection once it has all the access it requires.
-The website (or service provider) will be able to request more access, but these will required each time a new signature from the Identity Owner.
+The website (or service provider) can request more access, but it requires each time a new signature from the Identity Owner.

-An Identity Owner using its Identity to connect to a service will be able to share, on the request of the service, some of the data related to the Identity.
-The list will be signed by the Identity Owner and the service will not have access to more data.
+An Identity Owner using its Identity can share, on the request of the service, a list of data related to the Identity.
+The Identity Owner signs this list, and the service has access to this list only.
 This may include:

 - First and Last Name